Self-Supervised Learning for Recommender Systems: A Survey

 \section{Abstract}

-Neural architecture-based recommender systems have achieved tremendous success in recent years.
-However, when dealing with highly sparse data, they still fall short of expectation.
-Self-supervised learning (SSL), as an emerging technique to learn with unlabeled data, recently has drawn considerable attention in many fields.
-There is also a growing body of research proceeding towards applying SSL to recommendation for mitigating the data sparsity issue.
-In this survey, a timely and systematical review of the research efforts on self-supervised recommendation (SSR) is presented.
-Specifically, we propose an exclusive definition of SSR, on top of which we build a comprehensive taxonomy to divide existing SSR methods into four categories: contrastive, generative, predictive, and hybrid.
-For each category, the narrative unfolds along its concept and formulation, the involved methods, and its pros and cons.
-Meanwhile, to facilitate the development and evaluation of SSR models, we release an open-source library SELFRec, which incorporates multiple benchmark datasets and evaluation metrics, and has implemented a number of state-of-the-art SSR models for empirical comparison.
+In recent years, neural architecture-based recommender systems have achieved tremendous success, but they still fall short of expectation when dealing with highly sparse data.
+Self-supervised learning (SSL), as an emerging technique for learning from unlabeled data, has attracted considerable attention as a potential solution to this issue.
+This survey paper presents a systematic and timely review of research efforts on self-supervised recommendation (SSR).
+Specifically, we propose an exclusive definition of SSR, on top of which we develop a comprehensive taxonomy to divide existing SSR methods into four categories: contrastive, generative, predictive, and hybrid.
+For each category, we elucidate its concept and formulation, the involved methods, as well as its pros and cons.
+Furthermore, to facilitate empirical comparison, we release an open-source library SELFRec (\url{https://github.com/Coder-Yu/SELFRec}), which incorporates a wide range of SSR models and benchmark datasets.
+Through rigorous experiments using this library, we derive and report some significant findings regarding the selection of self-supervised signals for enhancing recommendation.
 Finally, we shed light on the limitations in the current research and outline the future research directions.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{